 - Restart your iOS device by pressing and holding the off/on button until you see the slider.
 Then slide the slider to turn off your device.

-- Turn on Airplane Mode and turn off by going to Settings > Airplane Mode.
+- Turn on Airplane Mode and turn off by going to Settings > Airplane Mode

 - Turn off and on iMessage by going to Settings > Messages

 - Some users stated that turning off Wi-Fi Assist fixes this problem.
-If you want to try this tip, go to Settings > Cellular > and turn off Wi-Fi Assist.
+If you want to try this tip, go to Settings > Cellular > and turn off Wi-Fi Assist

-Problem sending or receiving messages
+iMessage problems in iOS 9: Problems sending or receiving messages

 If you have this problem, try hard restarting your phone, toggling the iMessage application on and off, and restoring the device to factory settings.
-If these steps do not solve the problem, try turning off Wi-Fi Assist.
+If these steps do not solve the problem, try turning off WiFi Assist.
 These problems may occur due to a glitch in the system.

 iMessage problems in iOS 9: Delayed text messages

-If you recently updated your iPhone or iPad to iOS 9, you may be experiencing delayed messages.
+If you recently updated your iPhone or iPad, you may be experiencing delayed messages.
 When you use iMessage, you may find you are not receiving messages until several hours after they have been sent.
 Conversely, your recipients may not get your sent messages until hours later.

 Go to Settings and access the FaceTime app.
 Turn the FaceTime app off, then back on, and tap ‘use Apple ID for FaceTime.’
-Your phone number will show a solid check and your iMessage should start working properly.
+Your phone number will show a solid check, and your iMessage should start working properly.

-Friends receiving the same iMessage twice
+iMessage problems in iOS 9: Friends receiving the same iMessage twice

 If this still does not solve the problem, try resetting your phone’s networking features under Settings.
-You may also try to turn off and then on your iMessage app to solve the problem.
+You may also try to turn off and then on your iMessage app to address the problem.
 If you continue to experience the same problem, you can contact Apple to see whether they have found a solution.

 iMessage sound goes off twice in a row

 To solve, go to Settings -> Messages, and turn off iMessage.
 Reboot your phone, wait for one hour, and then turn iMessage back on.
 If the annoying repeating sound comes back again, try activating and deactivating the Repeat Alert setting.

 See also: iMessage not working – how to fix

-‘Service Denied’ text message from ‘Unknown’
+‘Service Denied’ text message from ‘Unknown.’

 If you keep receiving this kind of text message, report the problem to your carrier.
 The problem may have nothing to do with Apple.
-However, users who have been reporting this problem to their carriers often get referred to Apple.
+However, users who have been saying this issue to their carriers often get referred to Apple.

 Remember when restoring your device to restore it as a “New Device.”
 Don’t try restoring from “back up” or you will end up with the same problem.
 Also, ensure you sync your phone with iTunes before wiping your files.

 iMessage Waiting for Activation Error, How-To Fix

 - Go to Settings > Messages and turn off iMessage.
 While at it, please disable Facetime as well.

 - Sign out apple ID, Go to the Settings > iTunes & App Store > Tap Apple ID > Sign Out.

 - Turn on the Airplane mode.
 Wifi will be turned OFF automatically.
-Turn on your Wi-fi
+Turn on your Wifi

 - Go back to Messages and turn-on iMessage.

 - You’ll be prompted for your Apple ID.
 Please enter your credentials.

 - Go to Settings and turn OFF Airplane mode.

-- If not, go to Messages, turn OFF iMessage and then turn it ON again.
+- If not, go to Messages, turn OFF iMessage and then turn it ON again

-- Give it a few minutes and your iMessage should get activated.
+- Give it a few minutes, and your iMessage should get activated.